 Quarterly labor force survey.
 Mexico's quarterly labor force survey, the Encuesta Nacional de Ocupación y Empleo (ENOE), conducted by INEGI, includes about 400,000 individuals in each survey wave.
-It is a rotating panel where individuals are included for five consecutive quarters (INEGI, 2005-2016).
+It is a rotating panel where individuals are included for five consecutive quarters.
 The data set includes questions about wages, current and former jobs, reason for termination of a previous job, municipality, and includes four-digit NAICS codes that I use to determine the type of store at which retail employees work.
 I use data spanning 2005-2016, which include over 20 million individual by quarter observations.
 After restricting to urban localities included in the debit card rollout, there are 83,222 employees employed at corner stores at the time they are surveyed and 96,380 employees employed at supermarkets.
-These samples exclude owners of corner stores and supermarkets, whom I identify in the data using a question about whether the worker has a boss.
+For the analysis of probability of losing a job, I include employees either currently or formerly employed at these store types, of which there are 95,539 corner store employees and 98,706 supermarket employees in the data.
+These samples exclude owners of corner stores and supermarkets, who I identify in the data using a question about whether the worker has a boss.